See below for the evening entertainment on offer at the 2018 festival.

 Arran Mountain Festival Ceilidh at Brodick Village Hall

-Back this year by popular demand – the Arran Mountain Festival Ceilidh!
+Back once again by popular demand – the Arran Mountain Festival ceilidh!

-Extend the good times had on the hill into the evening, and dance the night away with old and new-found friends to the tunes of The Arranach Ceilidh Band.
+Extend the good times had on the hill into the evening, and dance the night away with old and new-found friends to the tunes of the popular Arranach Ceilidh Band.

 Hungry?
-Great news: Hooked & Cooked of Arran will be on hand with their van from 8pm, selling delicious fish & chips, sausages as well as a veggie option – yum!
+Hooked & Cooked of Arran will be outside the village hall with their chippy van, selling fish & chips and burgers (veggie option available).